psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 c)  B2c: Set up a hypothesis test
 d)  B2c: Use the `joincount.test` command to automatically calculate it.

 #### B2a.
 Create the test dataset

-Now let's test on a toy dataset.
+Let's work on a "toy" (tiny/easy/made-up) dataset.
 Here's a picture of the grid we are going to make.
 In this case, each polygon is a simple grid cell.

 <img src="pg_364Lab5_tobler_2021_fig4.png" width="20%" />

 <br>

-Now, I will create this in R using a new type of data called a matrix.
+As we are making up imaginary data, we need to create it in R. Now, I will create this in R using a new type of data called a matrix.
 This is simply a grid of numbers (see data camp intro R for more details: <https://www.datacamp.com/community/tutorials/matrices-in-r>)

 ```r